sauloveigr/stefanini-react/README.md

     - Ensure Docker is running
     - Check if PostgreSQL container is healthy: `docker-compose ps`
+    - Wait for PostgreSQL to be ready: `docker-compose logs postgres`

 2. **Frontend can't connect to backend:**

-    - Verify backend is running on port 3000
+    - Verify backend is running on port 3001
     - Check CORS configuration in backend
     - Ensure API_BASE_URL in frontend matches backend URL

+3. **Port conflicts:**

+    - Backend runs on port 3001
+    - Frontend runs on port 5173
+    - PostgreSQL runs on port 5432

-3. **Form validation errors:**
+4. **Form validation errors:**
     - Check that all required fields are filled
     - Verify email format if provided
     - Ensure CPF has exactly 11 digits